developer-shourav/Nawab-friends-club/README.md

 # The Nawabgonj Friends Club

-This is our official website  [Create React App](https://nawabjong-friends-club-by-shourav.netlify.app/).
+This is our official website  [ Nawabgonj Friends Club](https://nawabjong-friends-club-by-shourav.netlify.app/).

 ## Available Scripts